-Bring on the backpacks!
-Backpacks come in all sorts of shapes, sizes, fabrics and colors.
-They allow kids to express their sense of style and personality, and to show off their interests.
+Backpacks come in all sorts of shapes, sizes, fabrics, and colors.
+They allow kids to express their style and personality, and show off their interests.
 Kids then load—well, often overload—them with pencils, pens, books, lunchboxes and more.
-But did you know that overloaded backpacks injure thousands of school children every year in the US?
+But did you know heavy backpacks injure thousands of school children every year in the US?
 It’s time for some backpack safety.

 In fact, doctors and hospitals in the United States treated 10,000 children between the ages of five and 18 for backpack-related injuries in 2015, according to the U.S. Consumer Product Safety Commission.
 Poor-fitting backpacks may put kids at risk for muscle injuries as well as back, neck and shoulder pain.
 They must be used and worn correctly to avoid strains, sprains, posture problems and other injuries.